friveraortiz/PhD_Thesis/README.md

                the ObtainRandomActivities software systems.

 2.3 Manuals:   Contains the documents with the instructions to install on your computer the HRM,
-               FRL and the ObtainRandomActivities software systems.
+               FRL and the ORA software systems.

 2.4 Libraries: Contains the Java libraries that the FRL software system calls internally.
 ```